CasvalDOT/hssh/README.md

 ## Aliases

-Here you have three example of hssh aliases that you can use
+Here some examples of hssh aliases that you can use

 ```